Registering a death

 - GRO21 form which allows a burial or cremation to take place

-- Form 36 (certificate of registration of death) for social security purposes if the deceased person received state pension or benefits
+- Form 36 (Certificate of Registration of Death) for Social Security purposes if the deceased person received state pension or benefits

-To Order a Certified Copy of a Death Certificate After the Time of Registration
+To order a Certified Copy of a Death Certificate after the time of registration:

 Certified copies of all deaths registered in Northern Ireland may only be obtained from:

 Telephone the General Register Office – 0300 200 7890 (ringing from within N Ireland/UK) or + 44300 200 7890 (ringing from outside N Ireland/UK) and paying by debit/credit card.

-http://www.nidirect.gov.uk/gro (Certificates can be ordered on line).
+https://www.nidirect.gov.uk/articles/registering-death (Certificates can be ordered online).